alran/ctf-writeups/pages/qrtime.md

 ```

 ## Solution:
 We looked up ruby libraries for decoding QR codes and found that most required an image file to work properly.

+Our plan:
-Step 1: Turn the text strings formatted to look like a QR code into an image file
+1. Turn the text strings formatted to look like a QR code into an image file
-Step 2: Use a library to decode the QR code image
+2. Use a library to decode the QR code image

-For step one, we found a ruby library called chunky_png that would allow us to manually create an image, pixel by pixel,
+For step one, we found a ruby library called [chunky_png](http://chunkypng.com/) that would allow us to manually create
-using x and y coordinates.
+an image, pixel by pixel, using x and y coordinates.

 Each line of text was actually two lines of the QR code.
 We split each line of text into a top and bottom half, then
 iterated through each character and assined the x and y coordinate for that character to either be black or white.
 The QR code